jonahs99/c110/README.md

 ## Premise

 * A rule-110 emulator simulates a turing machine which
-* Simulates an 8 bit computer which
+* Simulates a simple virtual machine which
-* Has your c program loaded into it
+* Runs your compiled program